nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome:
 1. The *Result Display* will show a success message.
 1. Homerce will switch to the *Appointment Tab*.
-1. You will no appointments listed in the tracker.
+1. You will no appointments listed in the list of appointments.

 ![clearapt](images/clearapt.png) <br>
 *Figure 22 - GUI outcome for `clearapt`*